Quantum Altermagnetic Instability in Disordered Metals: Nonlinear -model approach to disorder

-The basic building blocks of the BS equation for spin diffusons are the bare particle/hole polarization function $\Pi_{ij}$ constructed from Eq.(\ref{eq:Greenfunction}) ($\mathrm{Tr}$ stands for trace over spin matrices and $\nu$ is the total density of states): \begin{widetext}
+To build the dynamics of these diffuson modes, we need to compute the correlation functions that describe such dynamics through the Bethe Salpeter equation (BS) formalism\cite{altland06}.
+The basic building blocks of the BS equation for spin diffusons are the bare spin--resolved particle/hole polarization function $\Pi_{ij}$ constructed from Eq.~(\ref{eq:Greenfunction}) ($\mathrm{Tr}$ stands for trace over spin matrices and $d^2\bm k=\nu \,d \varphi\, d\varepsilon_{\bm k}$): \begin{widetext}

-and the diffuson propagator $D_{ij}$ that satisfies the following BS equation in the ladder approximation (repeated indices implies summation):
+and the spin--resolved diffuson propagator $D_{ij}$ that satisfies the following BS equation in the ladder approximation (repeated indices imply summation):

-\end{widetext} Eq.(\ref{eq:BS}) can be cast into the form of a kinetic equation:
+\end{widetext} Eq.~(\ref{eq:BS}) can be cast into the form of a kinetic equation:

 The zero modes of the operator $\mathcal{L}_{ij}$ will thus define the propagating spin diffuson modes.

 The details of the computation of the polarization function $\Pi_{ij}$ can be found in Appendix \ref{app:polarization} in the diffusive regime and in the Dyakonov-Perel (DP) regime.
 With the expressions (\ref{eq:hydropole2}), (\ref{eq:finalorder12}), and (\ref{averagedorder2}) we can write the kinetic equations for the spin diffusons $(\bm S_{\perp},S_3)$: